wq/wq/docs/app/store.js.md

 #### `ds.updateList(query, data, idcol, [opts])`

 `ds.updateList()` provides a way to partially update the local cache of a list without needing to reload the entire list from the server again.
-The `query` object is the web query used to retreive the list and the `data` object should be an array of items to place into the list.
+The `query` object is the web query used to retrieve the list and the `data` object should be an array of items to place into the list.
 The `idcol` is used to distinguish between new records and updates to existing records.
 The optional `opts` argument is used to specify additional options: `prepend`, which prepends new items at the beginning of the list instead of appending them to the end (useful when the list is sorted in reverse chronological order), and `updateOnly` which only updates existing items and does not append new items.
 If `updateOnly` is set, any new items will be returned.

 ```javascript
 var items = [{'id': 35, 'name': "New Item"}];